Majoranas with a twist: Tunable Majorana zero modes in altermagnetic heterostructures: Symmetry constraints

 where

-with $t_W$ the hopping strength, $\mu_W$ the Fermi level of the wire, and $\lambda$ the spin-orbit coupling strength.
+and $t_W$ is the hopping strength, $\mu_W$ is the Fermi level of the wire, $\lambda$ is the spin-orbit coupling strength, and $c^{(\dagger)}_{k,s}$ is the annihilation (creation) operator for electrons in the wire with momentum $k$ and spin $s$.
 It follows from TRS that $p(k)=p(-k)$ and $s(k)=-s(-k)$.
-The mirror symmetries forbid terms with $\sigma^{x,z}$.
+The mirror symmetries forbid terms with $\sigma^{x}$ or $\sigma^z$.
 Thus, Eq.~(\ref{eq:barewiregeneral}) is consistent with a parabolic dispersion at the conduction band minimum of a semiconductor subject to spin-splitting from Rashba SOC.

-We now discuss the proximitized altermagnetism in this wire.
 Induced altermagnetism with out-of-plane spin order is implemented by a $k$-dependent spin-splitting of the form $a(k)\sigma^z$ with $a(k)=a(-k)$.
 Such a term breaks TRS -- as expected from coupling to any type of magnet -- but preserves $C_{2z}$, a symmetry of all 2D altermagnets with out-of-plane spin order \cite{smejkal2022BeyondCon}.
 Importantly, such a coupling also breaks both mirror symmetries, $M_\perp$ and $M_\parallel$.
 If the wire is not aligned along one of the spin-degenerate mirror planes of the altermagnet, these symmetries are broken by the orientation of the wire and hence the induced altermagnetic term is allowed.
 However, if the wire is oriented along a mirror plane of the altermagnet, then $M_\perp$ and $M_\parallel$ are symmetries of both the wire and the altermagnet, so they must be preserved in the heterostructure.
 Hence, $a(k)$ must vanish and induced altermagnetism is forbidden when the wire is aligned along a nodal line of the altermagnet.

 This discussion can be extended to altermagnets with in-plane spin order, which is relevant to the experiments described in Sec.~\ref{SecExp}, but doing so requires the spin-group formalism.
 Thus, we postpone a more general proof to future work.
 However, our results in the next section apply to both in-plane and out-of-plane order.